 I. On an annual basis, (i) receive a report on the Company’s political contributions, and review with management their strategies and recommendations regarding the same; and (ii) periodically review the Company’s Political Activity Policy; and

-J. Carry out such other duties as may be delegated to it by the Board of Directors from time to time.
+J. Carry out such other duties as may be delegated to it by the Board from time to time.